whartond/dalton/README.rst

    job was submitted to the Dalton Controller.

--  **tech** - The sensor technology (i.e. engine and version) the job was submitted for.
-For example, 'suricata-4.0.0' is Suricata v4.0.0.
-Suricata Agents start with "suricata-" and Snort Agents start with "snort-".
+-  **tech** - The sensor technology (i.e. engine and version) the job was submitted for, in the format <engine>/<version>.
+   For example, `suricata/4.0.0` is Suricata v4.0.0.
+   If a custom config is used, it will be added on the end, also separated by a forward slash.
+Example: `suricata/4.0.7/mycustomconfigname`.
+A Suricata 4 sensor compiled with Rust support will have "rust_" prepended to the version, for example `suricata/rust_4.1.5`.

 -  **time** - The time in seconds the job took to run, as reported by the Dalton Agent (this includes job download time by the agent).